Gyoneta/mtgTable/README.md

 2 - Utilizando projeto como teste de versionamento através de repositório local e remoto (git e gitHub)

-3 - API pros commanders
+3 - Use and API for commanders area

-4 - WebSocket pro futuro
+4 - WebSocket so people can checkout the score on their own